 How did a political leader like Adolf Hitler and his Nazi supporters, prone to aggressive and racist violence, ever get electedinto power in a democratic Germany?
 How did Americans “survive” a ban on alcohol (prohibition) in the 1920s?
 What was the greatest strategic error of WW II that allowed the Allies to win?
 At what point did the world come closest to a nuclear war between the two Cold War superpowers - the U.S. and the Soviet Union?
 What has been the role of K-pop (Korean pop music) in the ongoing conflict between North and South Korea?
 Should you be worried about Communist spyware in your smartphone?
 Did the Americans really land on the moon?
 What actually happened during the terrorist attacks on 9/11 (Sept.
 11, 2001) - Fact vs. Conspiracy Theory.
 “Fake News” (past and present).
 What is it and why should you care?
 You’ll get the answers to all of these questions and explore inquiries of your own, in History 12!

-The core curriculum of History 12 covers key events of the 20thcentury from the end of WWI in 1918 to the end of the Cold War in 1991 - events such as the rise of the fascist and communist dictators, the Great Depression, WW II, the Cuban Missile Crisis, the Korean and Vietnam wars, the rise and collapse of the communist countries in Eastern Europe, the role of Russia / the U.S.S.R. and China in the world (past and present) and terrorism and conflict in the Middle East and around the world.
+The core curriculum of History 12 covers key events from 1914 to the early 2000's -- events such as WWI, the rise of fascist and communist dictators, the Great Depression, WW II, the Cuban Missile Crisis, the Korean and Vietnam wars, the rise and collapse of the communist countries in Eastern Europe, the role of Russia / the U.S.S.R. and China in the world (past and present) and terrorism and conflict in the Middle East and around the world.
 Students will study how politics, economics, science, art, fashion, sport, technology, pop culture, and media all play a role in shaping, reflecting, and making history.
 The course is designed to broaden and deepen a student’s understanding of the various forces that have shaped historical events so as to better understand current events and a student's role and opportunity as an active citizen in a multicultural, democratic society.

 PHILOSOPHY 12 (MPHIL 12)